Winter Walking Safety Tips

 Car tires on winter road covered with snow

 The winter is upon us and sooner or later, New Jersey will see itself covered in a freezing blanket of billowy snow.
-But as New Jersians, life doesn’t just stop because of a few flakes (or feet) of the white stuff.
+But as New Jersians, life doesn’t stop just because of a few flakes (or feet) of the white stuff.
 Getting your car “winter ready” before the first snow will ensure you’re ready to face the road ahead.
 Ensure vehicle fluids are changed, tires are checked or replaced, and ensure all exterior lights are in proper working order.
 Then follow these driving tips if you need to travel in the cold and snow:

 • Make sure your tires are properly inflated.
 Most vehicles keep the tire pressure information on the driver side door panel.